 It is difficult to pinpoint just when the first bayonet charge took place.
 Documentation describing a bayonet charge exists as early as 1677.
 However, it appears that it was not until the socket bayonet arrived in the mid-1690s that the bayonet charge became more commonplace.

-“The cavalry which closed on the place came to the charge and pushed back our people until under the [city] gate; but the musketeers, having put their bayonets in their rifles, walked to them, and with blows of grenades and blows of bayonets, drove them out of the city. - That is known; the acts here of the primitive bayonet which they inserted in the muzzle of rifle or the musket.”
+“The cavalry which closed on the place came to the charge and pushed back our people until under the [city] gate; but the musketeers, having put their bayonets in their rifles, walked to them, and with blows of grenades and blows of bayonets, drove them out of the city.—That is known; the acts here of the primitive bayonet which they inserted in the muzzle of rifle or the musket.”
 [View image of this passage in Rousset’s book]

-"In the evening of October 3, within sight of positions before [Marshall Nicolas] Catinat, Victor-Amadeus [II of Savoy] undoubtedly recognized that he had been tricked and met his match, while waiting for the lesson in art of warfare which was reserved for him the following day.
-All of the battle [plan] was contained in this order of the Marshal: “The sergeants will have care to do a little halt while entering the plain which is in front of us, to align itself, and will observe not to overflow the line, so that when we battle them all can charge together.
+'The sergeants will have care to do a little halt while entering the plain which is in front of us, to align itself, and will observe not to overflow the line, so that when we battle them all can charge together.
 They will order, in their brigades, that the battalions put the bayonet at the end of musket and do not fire.
-All the battalion will go in at the same time to enter the line of the opposing enemy.”
-Thus was made.
-Without decreasing the role of cavalry and especially of the gendarmerie in this battle, one can say that this was done, with more of glory still than in Neerwinden and completely in plain, a battle of infantry.
-“I do not believe, Lord, wrote Catinat to Louis XIV, that there ever was an action where one knew better what the infantry of Your Majesty is capable of.”
-[View image of this passage in Rousset’s book]
+All the battalion will go in at the same time to enter the line of the opposing enemy.'

 In his 1895 history of early modern warfare, Gustavus Adolphus: A History of the Art of War From Its Revival After The Middle Ages to the End of the Spanish Succession War, with a Detailed Account of the Most Famous Campaigns of the Great Swede . . ., American military historian Theodore Ayrault Dodge writes of an early War of Spanish Succession bayonet charge on November 15, 1703, at the Battle of Speyerbach, (which Dodge mistakenly attributes as being the first bayonet charge):